ldn-softdev/jtc/README.md

 [null,"Lynch"]
 ["Alice","Price"]
 ```
-\- i.e. `jtc` will not assume that user would require some default substitution in case of incomplete data (but if such handling is
+\- i.e., `jtc` will not assume that user would require some default substitution in case of incomplete data (but if such handling is
 required then the walk-path can be easily enhanced)